Top 7 Skills Required for DevOps Engineers in 2024 (with Roadmap)

 Why Learn Python

-Python has been around for many years now, and it’s one of the most versatile languages to date.
+Python has been around for many years, and it’s one of the most versatile languages.
 It’s easy to learn due to its syntax, and there’s a lot you can do with it.
 Here’s a summary of what you can do with Python:

-Now, of course, you are not required to learn all of these.
+Of course, you are not required to learn all of these.
 What you should focus on as a DevOps engineer is scripting, software automation and testing, and, lastly, web development.
-These are the areas where as a DevOps engineer, you'll most likely be working on.
+You'll most likely be working on these areas as a DevOps engineer.

-Now, you don’t need any coding experience to be able to get started with learning Python.
 Getting certified in Python will definitely take you far and will open opportunities in your DevOps career.
-A certification will validate that your Python skills are up to the global standards set by the Python Institute.
+A certification will validate that your Python skills meet the global standards set by the Python Institute.

-If you want to get started learning Python, KodeKloud has courses that will help you prepare for both PCEP and PCAP.
+If you want to learn Python, KodeKloud has courses that will help you prepare for PCEP and PCAP.

 For PCEP – Certified Entry-Level Python Programmer certification.

 It will be beneficial to learn both of these programming languages.
-If you are not sure which one to start first, don't worry!
+If you are unsure which one to start first, don't worry!
 KodeKloud has got you covered.
-You can follow the KodeKloud programming learning path and start adding programming to your skills-set!
+You can follow the KodeKloud programming learning path!

 3. GIT Versioning